Suspect still on the run 2 months after child was shot

-HOUSTON, Texas (KTRK) --A 4-year-old boy has undergone 14 surgeries since he was injured by a stray bullet during a gunfight in May.
+HOUSTON, Texas (KTRK) --A 4-year-old boy who has undergone 14 surgeries since he was hit by a stray bullet on Houston's south side is out of the ICU for the first time since May.

-The Harris County Pct.
-7 Constable's Office says Sir Romeo Milam was struck when the bullet went through the wall of his family's south side apartment.
+Sir Romeo Milam was caught in the crossfire at King's Row Apartments, and has been battling severe injuries ever since.
+He's still got scrap metal from the bullet inside of him and he can't eat on his own, but this weekend, there was a breakthrough.

-Deputy constables visited with the brave little boy at Texas Children's Hospital on Thursday.
-Family members say Sir Romeo may remain there for up to a year.
+"He's doing a lot better than what anyone expected, thank God for that," Lori Milam, Sir Romeo's grandmother, said.

 Follow Erica Simon on Facebook and Twitter.